 Sheffield United team news and predicted XI to face Nottingham Forest

-Sheffield United host Nottingham Forest in the Championship play-off semi-final first leg tomorrow afternoon.
+Sheffield United travel to the East Midlands to face Nottingham Forest in the second leg of the Championship play-off semi-finals this evening.

-Sheffield United welcome Nottingham Forest to Bramall lane this weekend as both sides look to enter the play-off semi-final second leg with an advantage.
+After Forest won 2-1 in the first leg of the fixture, the Blades have a lot of work to do if they are to be in with a chance of facing Huddersfield Town in the final.
+Despite their recent loss, Paul Heckingbottom’s side ended the Championship season on a high note, winning three of their last five fixtures to finish in the play-off spots.

-To end the season, the Blades beat champions Fulham 4-0 at home, securing a top-six spot that saw them finish in 5th place.
-An immediate return back to the Premier League would be the dream for the Yorkshire side, but they have a tough Forest side to face first, and then a Wembley tie should they advance/
+Nottingham Forest will surely be coming into this one in positive spirits.
+It has also been a tremendous season for Steve Cooper’s men who climbed from the relegation zone to eventually finish in 4th place.

 Predicted XI